jvansch1/ycharts-wiki/What-to-do-when-Chicago-loses-internet.md

 Gateway: 162.197.252.46; DNS: 8.8.8.8, 8.8.4.4
 ```

 4. Comcast sometimes will just fail, you will then need to reset.
-This should actually be static, but Comcast fucked us
+This should actually be static, but Comcast fucked us, so this is done dynamically.
 ```
 73.247.76.130 (via DHCP)
 Gateway: 73.247.76.1; DNS: 75.75.75.75, 75.75.76.76